Garmin has been in full swing for a year now, and among the new additions we have made this 2015 are the Garmin Edge 20 and Garmin Edge 25.

 The Garmin Edge 25 includes a bag with two handlebar or stem mounts, allowing you to place the mounts on two different bikes and switch your device between the two.
 Of course, if you have more bikes, you can buy more mounts, not just from Garmin as many manufacturers make quarter-turn mounts, such as the K-Edge mount I have on my handlebar.

 When placing the stand, the only thing you have to be careful about is to place it in the right direction, that is, with the base inserted vertically, as in the image.

-The device is inserted and rotated 90º until it "clicks", so if you mount the support "horizontally", when you turn your Edge it will be sideways.
+The device is inserted and rotated 90º until it "clicks".
+Therefore, if you mount the bracket "horizontally", when you rotate your Edge it will be on its side.